 Just because you received good grades in school doesn’t translate to earning money in the real world.

-People with the fixed mindset purely focus on just working harder and harder (output) without deliberating if the efforts are directly correlated to producing the results that they want.
+People with a fixed mindset purely focus on just working harder and harder (output) without deliberating if the efforts are directly correlated to producing the results that they want.

 The Difference Between Requested and Needed